Boson Sampling with Gaussian input states: toward efficient scaling and certification: Discussion

 \section{Discussion}

-Continuous-variables (CV) quantum information, particularly in the context of optical Gaussian states \cite{weedbrook2012gaussian}, has been put forward as an alternative for quantum computation.
-Due to the scaling factors discussed in the previous sections, we point out that Boson Sampling can greatly benefit from the current optical CV technology \cite{Furusawa_10000,Furusawa_one_million, takeda2017universal, spie_travelling_wave_of_light, Roman_15db,furusawa_review_apl_2019}.
+Continuous-variables quantum information, particularly in the context of optical Gaussian states \cite{weedbrook2012gaussian}, has been put forward as an alternative for quantum computation.
+Due to the scaling aspects discussed in the previous sections, we point out that Boson Sampling can greatly benefit from the current optical CV technology \cite{Furusawa_10000,Furusawa_one_million, takeda2017universal, spie_travelling_wave_of_light, Roman_15db,furusawa_review_apl_2019}.
 In this sense, all the building blocks for this proposal have been successfully demonstrated and have good performance for scaling.
 The threshold for quantum computational advantage in the CV regime is currently uncertain and the subject of further investigation, but our Boson Sampling proposal certainly does not suffer from the scaling issues of discrete Boson Sampling, in particular the issue of preparing a large number of indistinguishable single photons.

 In summary, we revisited the motivation behind Boson Sampling and the experimental challenges currently faced.
-Despite impressive improvements towards demonstrating a quantum computational advantage using Boson Sampling, the current number of input single photons and modes are considerably below what is necessary.
 Photon losses and scaling of many input single photons are factors working against quantum implementations of Boson Sampling.
-These facts pose great challenges and make evident a new scalable approach is necessary.
+These facts pose great challenges and a new scalable approach is desirable.
 Here we presented a new method to do so based on continuous variables and temporal encoding.
-Our method assumes finite squeezing and also provides a feasible way to perform the characterization of the input states and the verification of the Boson Sampling protocol, providing viable scaling as the system size increases.
-With this approach, the quest for a quantum optical demonstration of quantum computational advantage moves closer to experimental reality.
+Our method assumes finite squeezing and also provides a feasible way to perform the characterization of the input states and the certification of the Boson Sampling protocol, providing viable scaling as the system size increases.
+With this approach, we aim to propose a pathway to scale Boson Sampling experiments, and thus, make this intermediate mode of quantum computing more compelling for its foundational questions in Computer Science as well as its applications \cite{molecularBS_theory,molecularBS_exp,verifying_NP,MORDOR,BS_quantum_crypt}.